lewisdaly/mywell-server/paper/paper.md

 Similar to IBM's Creekwatch, MyWell uses a mobile app for data collection, with a map-based visualisation on the web.
 However, Creekwatch collects qualitative data such as images and text, while MyWell focuses on quantitative data.

 The SMS based aspect to MyWell is also similar to Social.Water.
-Fienen notes that in the US, using SMS lowers the barriers to entry for the platform (Lowry and Fienen, 2012).
-In India, where data coverage is low, and smartphones are not as popular (GSMA, 2016) (Statista, 2016) this is even more the case.
+Fienen notes that in the US, using SMS lowers the barriers to entry for the platform @fien2012_2.
+In India, where data coverage is low, and smartphones are not as popular @stat2016, @rur2015 this is even more the case.
 Using both SMS and mobile app, MyWell can have the advantage of providing advanced features to those users with smartphones, while keeping the platform accessible for all.
 MyWell SMS also allows for information dissemination, while Social.Water is purely a means for data collection.

 MyWell is unique from the above examples, as it was built with an application for data collection in a low income country.
 Like Agro-Met and NEERI’s water monitoring project, MyWell must work within the technology constraints, such as limited access to mobile data and language constraints (an area of improvement for MyWell.
 For this reason, MyWell was built with a focus on both SMS data collection, and data collection from a smartphone app.